 The Bride's Arrival at St. John's Episcopal Church

 A little more digging turned up the following article from the New York Times on May 17, 1895.
 One of the things I've learned in digging into the history of Staten Island's golden age is that the very wealthy were very well documented.

 Above - The Bride's Carriage Returns - Right - The church today

 The Bride's Departure

 Wedding Reception Photos - presumably this is at "Clifton Berley".

-Further research told me that the couple divorce and both outlived their only son, George.
-Belmont ended up in the papers when he was sued by widow for failing to live up to his promise to marry her.
+Further research told me that the couple divorced and both outlived their only son, George.
+Belmont ended up in the papers when he was sued by a widow for failing to live up to his promise to marry her.
 Mrs. Tiffany became a noted society decorator and decorate the Astor Estate on Bermuda.
 Later both ended up in the papers again when it seemed their son was arrested for drug addiction and committed to the Bloomingdale Hospital for the Insane.